py5coding/py5book/content/importing_py5_code.md

 from . import line_helpers
 ```

-There's no need to add the `# PY5 IMPORTED MODE CODE` marker to every file.
+There's no need to add the `# PY5 IMPORTED MODE CODE` marker to every file in
+the module.